Valley of the Moon Park Master Plan

 Location: Federation of Community Councils (1057 West Fireweed Lane)

-Site Plan Approval Process
+Master Plan Approval Process

 Parks and Recreation will begin the approval process in fall/winter of 2014.
 Parks and Recreation will present the preferred alternative site plan to local Community Councils, the Parks and Recreation Commission, and the Planning and Zoning Commission for approval.
 The public will have an opportunity for comment at these meetings.